lathspell/kubernetes_test/Cloud Software.md

     - Monitoring (telemetry/metrics, logging, tracing headers)
     - Dynamic Routing (Loadbalancing, A/B-Testing, Failover, URL-Rewriting)

+API-Gateway
+    Proxies running between the Ingress and the Services ("north-south").
+    Usually for HTTPS termination and Authentication.
+    Exposes API URLs to the outside.

 Service Mesh
+    Little proxies running as Sidecards and mainly for inter-service communication ("east-west").
     A design where all services are accessed through Proxies (data plane) which are configured by a central controller (control plane).
+    Each services usually has a little proxy as Sidecar running so no "central" single-point-of-failure proxy!
     Authorization is usually not done using app specific username/passwords but with "service identitites".

 Software